Satyam/firmata-http-bridge/README.md

 You can get the values of those parameters via `req.param.pin` or `req.param.output` which are strings and thus need to be converted to actual numbers via `parseInt`.

-One final twist on parameters is the *optional* one such as in [`app.get('/digitalPins/:pin?', ...`](https://github.com/Satyam/firmata-http-bridge/blob/main/src/simple/index.ts#L42).
+One final twist on parameters is the *optional* one such as in [`app.get('/digitalPins/:pin?', ... ` ](https://github.com/Satyam/firmata-http-bridge/blob/main/src/simple/index.ts#L42).
 The question mark at the end of the `/:pin?` indicates an optional parameter.

+The HTTP GET commands are:

-#### Firmata Version
+#### GET Firmata Version

 `GET` on `http://localhost:8000/version` will return the version information of Firmata software running in the microcontroller board.
-A typical response (on an Arduino with the most current version at the time or writing this) is:
+A typical response (on an Arduino with the most current version at the time or writing this document) is:
 ```
 {
   "name": "StandardFirmata.ino",